Is Panama Still A Good Choice?

 The Panama Papers incident from 2016 brought to light a part of the offshore industry that generally wants to stay in the shadows.

-With all the negative press and tightening of regulations in Panama over the past five years or so, how does the country score today as an offshore jurisdiction for internationalizing your life and planting flags?
+With all the negative press and tightening of regulations in Panama over the past five years, how does the country score today as an offshore jurisdiction for internationalizing your life and planting flags?

 Let’s Start With The Country’s Approach To Taxation